Travel Health Resources

 In 2004, the World Health Organization published a Global Status Report on Alcohol with data about alcohol use and abuse in many countries.

 Sexual Health is important both at home and abroad.
 This CDC website covers STDs, HIV/AIDS prevention, Sexual Violence Prevention, and LGBT sexual health.

 The Sexual Misconduct Prevention and Response website is the best source of information about what to do in cases of sexual misconduct.
 In addition, you may contact the OCS office or your Faculty/Program director.

 The International Encyclopedia of Sexuality contains information of sexual practices and related issues by country and is a good place to begin your research by country.

-International Centers for Survivors of Sexual Assault and Harassment contains a by-country list of places you can go and people you can contact if you're a victim to sexual assault or harassment abroad.
+International Centers for Survivors of Sexual Assault and Harassment contains a by-country list of places you can go and people you can contact if you're a victim of sexual assault or harassment abroad.

 Adjusting to life in a new culture (and sometimes language) can be stressful and it is normal for students to experience culture shock at some point during their program.
-You are encouraged to talk with your faculty or program adviser early and often and to check out the suggestions on maintaining strong mental and emotional health from the Center for Global Education and Carleton’s Student Health and Counseling Center.
+You are encouraged to talk with your faculty or program adviser early and often and to check out the suggestions on maintaining strong mental and emotional health from the Center for Global Education and Carleton Student Health and Counseling.